sf-wdi-19-20/modules/w10_d3_1_angular_resource/README.md

 * Use `ngRoute` and `ng-view` to set up multiple views in your Angular app.
 * Use `$routeParams` to figure out which book to display.
 * Your view for a single book will have a different controller than your view that displays all books.

+Add a filter (client side search) to your app.
+See docs here: https://docs.angularjs.org/api/ng/filter/filter